rchavarria/racetrack/README.md

 `grails create-filters <filter>` creates a filter to intercept request application wide

+### Install plugins

+`grails install-plugin <plugin name>` search, download and install a plugin in your grails project

 ## How to validate your data

 In a domain class, you can define a static closure called constraints.
 Inside this